Larissa-Arantes/ConGen2025_Larissa/6. Runs of homozygosity/Runs_Of_Homozygosity_tutorial.md

 Two of the most basic statistics we can obtain from this analysis are the number of runs of homozygosity blocks (NROH) and the total length of genome that showed runs of homozygosity (SROH).
 These two values provide highly informative data, and the ratio between them is known as the inbreeding coefficient (FROH).

 You can use the following R script to estimate these values and plot the results.
+Let's start plotting the sum total length of ROH (SROH) versus the total number of ROH (NROH).

 ```r
 # Set the working directory